egamr/example-tikrok/readme.md

 ![FaceFilter](/assets/images/tikrok/FaceFilter.png)

 By itself, the facefilter demo displays to a canvas element.
-Some of the demo's use `<divs>` to display graphics on top of a canvas, those demos won't work with our approach.
+Some of the demo's use `<divs>` to display graphics on top of a canvas, those demos won't work with our approach as we can only record what is actually on the canvas

 ### Loading and Switching Filters